juangamella/gnies-paper/README.md

 and once inside the notebook select the kernel: `Kernel -> Change kernel -> .venv`.

 ## Reproducing the results

 Below are the exact instructions to reproduce all the experiments and figures used in the paper.
 Please note that, without access to a HPC cluster, completion of the experiments may take days or weeks.
-We ran our experiments on the Euler cluster of ETH Zürich - see the files [`run_baselines_cluster.sh`](run_baselines_cluster.sh) and [`run_comparisons_cluster.sh`](run_comparisons_cluster.sh) for details (i.e. number of cores, expected completion time, etc).
+We ran our experiments on the Euler cluster of ETH Zürich - see the files [`run_synthetic_experiments_cluster.sh`](run_synthetic_experiments_cluster.sh) and [`run_sachs_experiments_cluster.sh`](run_sachs_experiments_cluster.sh) for details (i.e. number of cores, expected completion time, etc).

+We include all the datasets required to reproduce the experiments; the code to re-generate them can also be found in the files [`run_synthetic_experiments.sh`](run_synthetic_experiments.sh) and [`run_sachs_experiments.sh`](run_sachs_experiments.sh).
+However, to generate the hybrid datasets using Distributional Random Forests, you will additionally need the R and python packages `drf`. hybrid_data_requirements.txt constains instructions to install these dependencies.

 ### Synthetic Experiments (Figure 1)